muhdfhdkhan/Kinetic-RMS/README.md

 - **What needs my attention today?** — interviews today, overdue tasks, pending offers, and upcoming reminders are surfaced on the dashboard.
 - **Do we stay compliant and auditable?** — full audit logging, role-based access, and exportable reports.

-For a recruitment firm this translates into **faster time-to-fill, higher placement conversion, enforceable SLA follow-up, and defensible data** for clients and management.
+For A recruitment firm this translates into **faster time-to-fill, higher placement conversion, enforceable SLA follow-up, and defensible data** for clients and management.

 ---